 The introductory section of the Group EWC agreement is based on a number of international benchmark documents, such as the UN Declaration of Human Rights and the International Labour Organization's standards, as well as AXA's own set of core values and commitments.
 The agreement's appendix also contains certain recommendations in case of restructuring, as detailed in the following section.

-The majority of the Group's employees are covered by the European Works Council's framework agreement.
+75% of the Group's employees are covered by the European Works Council's framework agreement.
 Other affiliates outside the scope of the EWC have also developed social dialogue agreements, but these are not monitored at Group level.
 More generally, beyond Europe, the Group strives to ensure that employees are fairly represented in all major countries where it is present.
 In addition to the EWC's work, numerous collective bargaining agreements are signed on a local basis.

 The Group EWC agreement provides a certain number of commitments to employees in the event of major organizational changes with impacts on jobs.
 AXA has developed the following principles with a view to guiding its various European entities in their local management: